Wilson's Creek National Battlefield

 Cannon at Tour Stop Number 5

-Wilson's Creek was the first major Civil War battle fought west of the Mississippi River, and the site of the death of Nathaniel Lyon, the first Union general killed in action.
+Wilson's Creek was the first major Civil War battle fought west of the Mississippi River, and where the first Union general was killed in action.
 The costly Southern victory on August 10, 1861, focused national attention on the war in Missouri.
-Wilson’s Creek NB commemorates and interprets the battle within the context of the war in the Trans-Mississippi West.
+Wilson’s Creek National Battlefield commemorates and interprets the battle within the context of the war in the Trans-Mississippi West.

 Map showing location of park.